intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 ### Private Global Variables.

-Explicit SIMD extenstion supports "private global" variables - file scope variables in private address space (similar to thread-local variables on host).
+Explicit SIMD extension supports "private global" variables - file scope variables in private address space (similar to thread-local variables on host).
 These variables have 1 copy per work-item (which maps to a single SIMD thread in ESP) and are visible to all functions in the translation unit.
 Conceptually they